Alan Spavin: Personal life

 Spavin was born on 20 February 1942 in Lancaster, England.
 He grew up in the Preston area and joined his local club, Preston North End, as a schoolboy.
 Known for his loyalty and professionalism, Spavin spent much of his life connected to football, both on and off the pitch.

 He was married and had two children.
 Despite his footballing success, Spavin lived a quiet and grounded life away from the spotlight.
 He was known for his humility and dedication to his family, often prioritising home life during and after his playing days.

 Following his retirement, Spavin remained involved in football through coaching and community events.
 He later worked in local business and continued to support Preston North End, frequently returning to Deepdale Stadium for events and reunions.

 Spavin died on 16 March 2016 at the age of 74, after a short illness.
-His passing was marked by widespread tributes from former teammates, fans, and football figures, who remembered him as a club legend and a gentleman of the game.
+His death was marked by widespread tributes from former teammates, fans, and football figures, who remembered him as a club legend and a gentleman of the game.